Skip to main content

 Frequently asked questions

 Results are released on the first Tuesday of August each year — so for 2026 exams, it's Tuesday 4 August 2026.
-You get text/email overnight and the formal certificate arrives by post a few days later.
+You get the result by text and email from 8am if you've signed up to My Qualifications Scotland, and the formal certificate arrives by first-class post on results day itself.

 Was this guide helpful?